bytebeamio/uplink/docs/quickstart.md

 You can monitor and visualize this information remotely using our dashboards and panels.
 To do this you will need to create a [stream](https://bytebeamio.mintlify.app/platform-guide/streams-tables/introduction-to-streams#introduction-to-streams-data-tables).
-A stream is like a table in our backend, ordered by timestamp, to which you can push data remotely from your devices, and then visualize using our platform.
-You've already seen examples of some streams that are created by default for you (device_shadow, uplink_system_stats, uplink_processor_stats).
+A stream is like a table in our backend, ordered by timestamp, to which you can push data remotely from your devices, and then visualize using our portal.
+You've already seen examples of some streams that are created by default for you (device_shadow, uplink_system_stats for RAM, uplink_processor_stats for CPU usage).
 You can also create streams and push data to them manually using uplink.

 ---